mohan-chinnappan-n/sfdc-saml2-oauth2/JWT-Bearer-Token-Flow.md

-- The JWT is posted to the token endpoint https://login|test.salesforce.com/services/oauth2/token
+- The JWT is **POST**ed  to the token endpoint https://login|test.salesforce.com/services/oauth2/token

   - The token endpoint validates:
     - the signature using the certificate registered by the developer